-- During FY2015, five (5) Detention Service Officers were moved to the Medical Modification Unit. - The Kays South Tower FY2011 Budget includes the movement of 10 deputy positions to the transportation unit.
+- During FY2017, 25 Detention Service Officers, Grade 40, were deleted due to the decreasing jail population. - During FY2015, five (5) Detention Service Officers were moved to the Medical Modification Unit. - The Kays South Tower FY2011 Budget includes the movement of 10 deputy positions to the transportation unit.